Birds Of Prey, Pacific Northwest

 The Barn Owl is a fairly small owl with a max body length of 50 cm, a wingspan of just over 1 meter, and weighs up to 1.5 kilos.

-Barn owls can be found all over the coastal region of BC and over most of North America.
+Barn owls can be found all over the Pacific Northwest and over most of North America.
 The Barn owls northern range is limited only by the severity of winter weather and the availability of prey.
 These owls can usually be found in marshy areas that are surrounded by forests.

 They prefer to hunt small mammals like rodents, but barn owls will also hunt birds, fish, reptiles, and insects.
 Barn owls hunt from a perch and swoop down onto their prey to grab them with their talons.